mikemaccana/camelify-recursive/README.md

-# Recursively convert keys to camelCase
+# Recursively convert API responses to camelCase

 Have an API response from someone that doesn't use JavaScript?